joshbegley/nyt-latest/README.md

 https://nytimes.com/video/science/100000008565756/nobel-prize-award-physics.html?searchResultPosition=6

 **Stocks Rise Strongly for a Second Day**\
-`The rally brings some relief to Wall Street at the beginning of October, after the previous months ended on a sour note, capping a long streak of losses.`\
+`The rally brings some relief to Wall Street at the beginning of October, after the previous month ended on a sour note, capping a long streak of losses.`\
 https://nytimes.com/2022/10/04/business/stocks-wall-street-rally.html?searchResultPosition=7

 **‘Did You See Your Parents Fall?’
 Tear Gas, a Stampede, and a Family Shattered**\